This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your surgeon may leave the area open to let the pressure go down.
 This can take several days.
 A skin graft may be placed over the incision to protect the area until the pressure goes down.
 A skin graft is a piece of skin taken from another body area.

-What will happen after a fasciotomy?
+What should I expect after a fasciotomy?

 - Negative pressure wound therapy may be used before the incision is closed.
 A machine helps bring the edges of your skin closer together.
 Bacteria can also be removed with the machine.